Sagaustus/ai-ethics-games/README.md

 ## Acknowledgements

-Special thanks to the Prof Geoffrey Rockwell whose AI Ethics Bowl and Course Content inspired the ethical dilemmas and debates within the game.
+Special thanks to Prof Geoffrey Rockwell, whose AI Ethics Bowl and course content inspired the ethical dilemmas and debates within the game.

+---

+This `README.md` ensures an easy onboarding experience for new users and contributors while providing a clear, visual guide to the game's functionality.
+Let me know if there are further details to include!